mstksg/inCode/copy/entries/lenses-and-prisms.md

 ### Prism or Not

-To me, again, one of the most useful things about this prism perspective is that it helps me see what *isn't* a prism.
+To me, one of the most useful things about this prism perspective is that it helps me see what *isn't* a prism.

 For example, is it possible to have a prism into the *head* of a list?
 That is, is the following prism possible?